joshwlewis/rfcs/text/0000-hostname-process-types.md

 # Summary

-Process types in the Cloud Native Buildpacks Buildpack specification are less restrictive than the RFC1123 2.1 host name definition.
+Process types in the Cloud Native Buildpacks Buildpack specification are less restrictive than the RFC 1123 2.1 host name definition.
 Therefore, CNB process types may not be compatible with internet routing or kubernetes resource naming.
-This RFC proposes to restrict CNB process names to meet RFC1123 2.1 and increase usage compatibility with other CNCF / OSS usage.
+This RFC proposes to restrict CNB process types to meet RFC 1123 2.1 and increase usage compatibility with other CNCF / OSS usage.

 # Definitions

-RFC1123 Requirements for Internet Hosts Section 2.1: The IETF ["Requirements for Internet Hosts" RFC](https://datatracker.ietf.org/doc/html/rfc1123#section-2.1) describes the syntax for host names on the internet.
+RFC 1123 Requirements for Internet Hosts Section 2.1: The IETF ["Requirements for Internet Hosts" RFC](https://datatracker.ietf.org/doc/html/rfc1123#section-2.1) describes the syntax for host names on the internet.
-Kubernetes Resource Names: Many resource names are restricted to RFC1123, as outlined [here](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-subdomain-names).
+Kubernetes Resource Names: Many resource names are restricted to RFC 1123, as outlined [here](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-subdomain-names).
 Process Types: The name of a process in a Cloud Native Buildpacks result as [described in `launch.toml`](https://github.com/buildpacks/spec/blob/main/buildpack.md#launchtoml-toml).

 # Motivation